 For the last 28 years the UK water industry has been stable, heavily regulated and much loved by investors, with the so called “big ten” enjoying the relative mill pond calm of a monopoly environment.
 April 1, 2017 finally saw this period come to an end, not with a mere ripple of change but more with a tidal surge.

-Under the aptly named “Open Water” programme the regulator Ofwat and the market operator MOSL has orchestrated the creation of a new market for retail water and sewerage services for non-household customers (some 1.2 M of them), effectively echoing the Scottish Water Market which formally opened for competition in 2008.
+Under the aptly named “Open Water” program the regulator Ofwat and the market operator MOSL has orchestrated the creation of a new market for retail water and sewerage services for non-household customers (some 1.2 million of them), effectively echoing the Scottish Water Market which formally opened for competition in 2008.

 The new market removes business customers from the water business, leaving an asset owning wholesale business and a solely customer focussed retail business (although it should be noted that the domestic market being opened for competition is currently out for consultation by the regulator Ofwat):

 A simple diagram to draw, for sure, and a visual that significantly underplays the enormity both of the changes that have affected the industry during the last 18 months of preparation and the scale of the change still to be undertaken.